 Atomic Cloud 9

-When talking about skis that readily fulfill the needs of both beginner and intermediate skiers, the Cloud 9 is the first one that comes to mind.
-This system ski comes with Atomic’s XTE 10 bindings, and features Piste Rocker in the tip.
-The result is a women’s all mountain ski that links together smooth and easy turns through a wide range of conditions.
-Slightly “livelier” than the SuperFree, the Cloud 9 is best put to use by women who have learned to confidently pull their skis up on edge.
+When talking about skis that readily fulfill the needs of both beginner and intermediate skiers, the Atomic Cloud 9 is the first one that comes to mind.
+This system ski comes with Atomic’s M 10 GripWalk bindings, and features Piste Rocker in the tip.
+The result is a women’s all-mountain ski that links together smooth and easy turns through a wide range of conditions.
+With a lively feel, the Cloud 9 is best put to use by women who have learned to confidently pull their skis up on edge.

-Also a system ski, the Mya No. 6 provides the smooth and predictable ride that helps beginner skiers gain confidence out on the hill.
-At 79 mm underfoot, and with a 20% tip rocker profile, this ski comes the closest of the three mentioned to boasting true all mountain capability.
-Forgiving enough for complete beginners, yet playful enough to entertain intermediates, the Mya No. 6 is one of our favorites to recommend for the first time female ski buyer.
+The Liberty V82 provides the smooth and predictable ride that helps beginner skiers gain confidence out on the hill and quickly progress.
+At 82 mm underfoot, and with a 10% tip rocker, this ski comes the closest of the three mentioned to boasting true all mountain capability.
+Forgiving enough for beginners, yet energetic enough to entertain intermediates, the Liberty V82 is one of our favorites to recommend to progressing women skiers.

-By no means the only skis out there for beginner women skiers, these are just three models that continue to impress from season to season.
+By no means are these the only skis out there for beginner women skiers; these are just three models that continue to impress from season to season.
 The only way to truly know if one of these skis is right for you is to swing by Jans and take advantage of our ski test program.